JFWooten4/free-markets/group/stellar/interleaving-sdex/comment-rahim.md

 relevant face: <-- thinking 1.1-- and 1.3 on Rahim / other, 1.2 very briefly into public background shared around origination acc EA

+in addressing Enrique;s points, chiefly around "I agree we need to get rid of the AMMs and maybe just keep the orderbook" - will need to dive into the net social expense of arbitrage

 will need to defend my position to be perfected at a protocol level re past convo on saving end users cents becuase cents fucking matter re PFOF and https://discordapp.com/channels/1172621167400599582/1172621168197509137/1291849856121311333